cda-tum/mqt-problemsolver/README.md

 # A SAT Problem: Constraint Satisfaction Problem

-This exemplary implementation can be found in the [CSP_example.ipynb](src/mqt/problemsolver/csp_example.ipynb).
+This exemplary implementation can be found in the [CSP_example.ipynb](src/mqt/problemsolver/csp_example.ipynb) Jupyter notebook.
-Here, the solution to a Kakuro riddle with a 2x2 can be solved for arbitrary sums `s0` to `s3`:
+Here, the solution to a Kakuro riddle with a 2x2 grid can be solved for arbitrary sums `s0` to `s3`:

 <p align="center">
 <img src="img/kakuro.png" height=100px>